Seasonal dangers that dog owners should be aware of

 We have split them into seasons, but actually, most can be seen at any time of year.
 In all cases, if you suspect your dog has eaten something he shouldn’t, try to get as much information as possible – trade name, active ingredient, the amount your dog has ingested and when it was ingested.
 If you have the original packaging show it to your vet.

-Daffodils can be toxic, most often after ingestion of the bulb but occasionally after ingestion of flower heads and can cause vomiting, diarrhoea and lethargy that in severe cases may result in dehydration, tremors and convulsions.
-These signs can be seen from 15 minutes to one day following ingestion.
+Daffodils can be toxic, most often after ingestion of the bulb but occasionally after ingestion of the flower heads.
+This can lead to vomiting, diarrhoea and lethargy, and in severe cases, may also cause dehydration, tremors and convulsions.
+These signs can be seen between 15 minutes and one day following ingestion.
 Other spring flowers, such as crocuses and tulips, are considered to be less toxic but seek veterinary advice if you are worried your pet has ingested them.

 Dogs who eat ivy (Hedera helix) commonly develop dribbling, vomiting or diarrhoea.
-In more severe cases you may see blood in the vomitus or bloody faeces.
+In more severe cases you may also see blood in the vomit or poo.
 Contact with ivy can cause skin reactions, conjunctivitis, itchiness, and skin rashes.
-Note that “Poison Ivy” is a different plant – Rhus radicans.
+It’s worth noting that poison ivy (Rhus radicans) is a different plant and is not present in the UK.

-All parts of the plant are poisonous to dogs.
-Signs are related to stomach, intestine and heart function and include vomiting, diarrhoea and abdominal discomfort.
-There is a risk of heart beat irregularity (arrhythmia) if a significant quantity be ingested.
+All parts of the bluebell plant are poisonous to dogs.
+Signs include vomiting, diarrhoea and abdominal discomfort.
+There is also a risk of heartbeat irregularity (arrhythmia) if a significant enough quantity is ingested.

 Ant powders, baits and gels